Higher Education, PhD

 View the University’s Academic Rules for PhD Programs.

 The PhD program in Higher Education is highly individualized.
-The program requires students to complete 2 methods courses as described below.
+The program requires students to complete the Penn GSE Doctoral Proseminar on Education Research (EDUC 7132) and 2 methods courses as described below.
 PhD students develop a planned program of study in consultation with their academic advisor.

 Total number of courses is determined by the student's advisor.